ankit8240/Finance_Data_Project/README.md

 The project demonstrates how financial market data can be collected, processed, analyzed, and visualized to understand **stock performance, returns, volatility, risk, correlations, moving averages, and market behavior**.

-> ⚠️ **Disclaimer:** This project is for educational and data-analysis practice purposes only.
-It is not intended to provide financial advice or serve as professional investment analysis.

 ---